State-One/State-One/Contributions/README.md

 > **:loudspeaker:** The document itself will change over time via contributions.
 In the future this process should be entirely on-chain and as decentralised as possible.

-Ultimately all citizens with voting rights have the right to accept any contribution they want as long as it gets the required number of approvals.
-However, the citizens should follow these guidelines:
+In the future all citizens with voting rights have the right to accept any contribution they want as long as it gets the required number of approvals.
+As long as this is tracked on GitHub only the top [24 citizens](./Citizens.md), according to the number of voting rights, have the right to accept PRs.
+The citizens should follow these guidelines:
 - At the beginning a contribution of **1 hour should be worth roughly 10 voting rights (tokens).**
 - After each distribution of a **multiple of 100.000 voting rights, the amount of tokens distributed per hour is halved.**

+Not all contributions should be rewarded on an hourly rate.
+It’s possible to make rare exceptions to the above rules, if something is potentially very useful for the project.
+For example, Amazon offers to implement the stablecoin as a payment solution.

 ## :pencil: Process